Photo by Hannah Minzloff

 Raised in Dartmouth, Nova Scotia, Mark grew up in a home that always had a piano around, and thank goodness for that.
 He learned piano by ear from age 7 and gradually picked up trombone, ukulele, and accordion, but his favourite hobby was composing.
-A keen student throughout high school, Mark then took the next respectable step and studied engineering.
+A keen student throughout high school, Mark then took the next respectable step and studied engineering (with kind of a music minor).
 But a few years into his degree, he became strangely convinced — against his better judgement — to abandon his stable career path.
 Thus, full of fear and doubt, he began his step-by-step journey into a music career.

 His first step was the release of his debut album Lenten Carols (2016), an eclectic mix of original songs inspired by Lent, the season of radical self-examination.
 After studying audio production at NSCC, he released his second album, Let’s Go (2021), which has a theatrical, old-timey sound and considers life’s journey alongside a God who just might change up your plans.
 As a songwriter, Mark’s unique flavour of gospel folk-pop bursts with wit and whimsy.
 Inspired by the songwriting of Randy Newman and Paul McCartney, Mark delights in timeless tunes that explore the many facets of a life following Jesus.
 Amidst warm piano colours and joyful ukulele energy, Mark muses in verses that are vulnerable, charming, a little cheeky, and always rhyming.
 Mark’s dream is to offer you rest from your troubles, a challenge to your assumptions, and a sense of hope that your life is in good hands.